 Retail Marketing in a Digital World - 22:630:633 (3 credits)

 This course teaches students to apply marketing knowledge, research tools and methods to meet the demands of omnichannel consumers through both digital and brick-and-mortar sales channels.
 Students will gain an understanding of all aspects of the B2C and B2B ecommerce ecosystem, including: technology platforms, payment options, supply chains, security considerations, customer service, acquisition marketing efforts, and more.
 In addition, this class explores the increasing use of digital tools in the physical retail environment.

 Search Marketing involves capturing consumer intent at each stage of the consideration, information, and buying cycle.
 This online Search Marketing course includes techniques of both “organic” and “paid” search and how to optimize your content for various devices and channels.
 It covers the basics and advanced tools of Search Engine Optimization (SEO) needed to improve your rankings during a search query.
 Students will analyze detailed examples of the code and content B2C and B2B websites use to achieve better search placement and apply this knowledge to their own website to practice SEO tactics.
 The course incorporates how SEO relates to paid advertising including Pay Per Click (PPC), display advertising, remarketing, affiliate marketing, native advertising, and programmatic advertising and provides tools Google, Amazon and Facebook use to help improve and measure the performance of your search marketing efforts.

+Social networking consumes several hours of our daily life, mostly on our mobile devices.
 This course focuses on current social media trends and marketing strategies, both for consumer and business audiences.
-It will explore the social media marketing ecosystem and how organizations incorporate social listening and communication into their business strategy.
-The course will also provide best practices for students to present their personal brand on social media.
-(Note if you already completed the RBSEE Mini-MBA program in Social Media, you may have qualified for Advanced Standing toward this course.)
+It will explore the social media marketing ecosystem and how organizations incorporate social media into their business strategy.
+The course will also provide best practices for students to present their personal brands on social media.